pilotmoon/popclipweb/site/kb/mas.md

 ## Proof of your MAS purchase is already in iCloud

-If you use iCloud and ever ran PopClip 2023.7 or later from the MAS, then PopClip has already saved proof of your MAS purchase to your iCloud account.
+If you use iCloud and ever ran PopClip 2023.7 or later from the MAS, then PopClip has already recorded proof of your MAS purchase in your iCloud account.

 On any Mac where you use the same iCloud account (including on new Macs in the future), you can simply download the Standalone edition of PopClip from the